High-Throughput Quantification of Altermagnetic Band Splitting: Results and discussion

-To visualize the symmetry-driven spin inversion, Fig.\ref{fig:fig4}(d) compares the band dispersions along two momentum paths that are equivalent under the transformation $k_x \rightarrow -k_x$.
+To visualize the symmetry-driven spin inversion, Fig.~\ref{fig:fig4}(d) compares the band dispersions along two momentum paths that are equivalent under the transformation $k_x \rightarrow -k_x$.
 Along these symmetry-related paths, the spin polarization reverses: spin-up states on the $\Delta_{\mathrm{max}}$/Y side correspond to spin-down states on the $-\Delta_{\mathrm{max}}$/$-$Y side, reflecting the momentum-antisymmetric spin splitting enforced by the \( Pn'ma' \) magnetic group.
-Figure~\ref{fig:fig4}(e) further highlights this feature through a 2D contour map of \( \Delta E \) in the \( k_z = 0.4 \) plane, where the splitting is maximal around \( \Delta_{\text{max}} \).
-Figure~\ref{fig:fig4}(f) illustrates the spin texture in the (001) plane, showing the in-plane orientation of spin polarization for states near the Fermi level.
+Figure~\ref{fig:fig4}(e) further highlights this feature through a 2D contour map of \( \Delta E \) in the \( k_z = 0.1 \) plane, where the splitting is maximal around \( \Delta_{\text{max}} \).
+Figure~\ref{fig:fig4}(f) illustrates the spin texture in the (001) plane from a SOC (noncollinear) calculation, showing the in-plane orientation of the spin expectation value for states near the Fermi level.
 The spin-up and spin-down components exhibit opposite orientations across symmetry-related k-points, indicating a momentum-dependent spin reversal that extends across the Brillouin zone rather than being localized to a specific path or point.